 Google child-led play and you will see a plethora of articles indicating the benefits.
 But what is child-led play, really?

 As a parent who practices both RIE and Montessori to my son, this has been a key principle in our chosen way of raising our child.
-For me, it simply means allowing Pablo to explore and observe with non-judgmental eyes because I respect him and the person he is becoming.
+For me, it simply means allowing my son to explore and observe with non-judgmental eyes because I respect him and the person he is becoming.
 It means watching to see what he discovers (and letting him own the discovery), biting my tongue and squeezing my hand before they move to correct him, and allowing natural consequences to guide him in making better decisions.

 Of course, when safety is becoming an issue, I step in and tell him that my primary job is to keep him safe, but to avoid this (and consequently stop him from exploring), preparing his environment is important.